 There is a wealth of sports options to choose from when coming to Oxford.
 Whether you are a seasoned athlete looking to earn a ‘Blue’ (University level team award) or want a more relaxed leisure activity, University and College sports societies and facilities cater for all abilities and commitment levels.

-College sport is a great way to stay fit and healthy, socialise (when asked, always say yes to a crew-date!) but College sport also keeps up the all-important inter-collegiate rivalry.
+College sport is a great way to stay fit and healthy, and socialise (when asked, always say yes to a crew-date!).
+College sport also keeps up the all-important inter-collegiate rivalry.
 You can sign up for college sports at the John’s Freshers’ Fair in Freshers’ Week.
 Don’t worry if you miss out on joining a given club during the week as the various captains will be more than happy to have you join at any point in the year.
 All abilities are welcome in every club!